-Domovský ústav: Biomedicínske centrum SAV
+Domovský ústav: Biomedicínske centrum SAV, v. v. i.

 Biomedical Research Center